Infinity-Tool/Infinity_Electron/README.md

 - Network connection
 - 200MB disk space for tool, Up to 10GB of disk space depending on chosen addons

-## How to run the code (developers)

-1. Download the source files, or clone using Git
-2. Install Node (v20 or higher)
-3. From root of project folder:
-   run `npm install`
-   and then `npm run start`

 Redistribution is not permitted

 <!-- Discord Link: -->